On average, white-collar workers spend just over 4 hours a day on checking work emails. That’s more than 20 hours a week — 1,000 hours a year.

 Sorting with Sortd Chrome Extension

-The Sortd Chrome extension is one of the top ways to organize your Gmail account.
+The Sortd Chrome extension is one of the top ways to organize Gmail.
 It increases productivity with reminders, email tracking, notification snoozing, and subject line renaming.

 The customizable column layout allows you to create an email workflow that works best for you.
 The drag-and-drop function to re-order items in your account allows you to establish exactly what needs to be prioritized.